 Though the films didn’t capture it, the Percy Jackson books are filled with all the ingredients that would keep kids insanely entertained.
 There’s greek gods, there’s monsters, there’s twelve-year-old warrior children KILLING these monsters, there’s a good chunk of that coming-of-age stuff, the humor is GOLD, oh and did I mention all these kids are demigods with F#$^# demigod powers?
 Yeah it checks all the boxes!

-Not only is a great action series for kids, but good old Rick Riordan has been at the front of bringing in characters from all walks of live and showing all kinds of representation.
-Yes it’s for kids, for give a skim of the Trials of Apollo series.
-What I wouldn’t have GIVEN as an eleven year old to read characters like that!
+Not only is a great action series for kids, but good old Rick Riordan has been at the front of bringing in characters from all walks of life and showing all kinds of representation.
+Yes it’s for kids, but give a skim of the Trials of Apollo series; what I wouldn’t have GIVEN as an eleven year old to read characters like that!

 With the acquisition, the already established publishing relationship, AND the recent announcement of Disney+ I think it would be fair game to anticipate a new Percy Jackson series for the streaming platform.
 I mean, The Golden Compass is getting a second shot over at HBO with the newly announced His Dark Materials series!
 Why not this?